platynereis/platynereis.github.io/about.markdown

 permalink: /about/
 ---

 Welcome to the *Platynereis dumerilii* website.
-In order to join our friendly and open community and be added to our email list, send an email to platynereis@gmail.com.
+In order to join our friendly and open community and be added to our [email list](/resources/email_subscription/).

 If you have comments, questions or would like to contribute to the website, please contact us [here](https://github.com/platynereis/platynereis.github.io/issues/new).